+At school, student safety is paramount and respect for self and others is the expected norm.
 Schools are social places where we set high behavioural expectations.
-At school, student safety is paramount and respect for self and others is the expected norm.
 We adhere to our district's and school's Code of Conduct, which is displayed in the handbook and school planner.
 Students exhibiting behaviours not acceptable to our expectations will experience consequences that vary from a redirection/discussion to time-out or suspensions, depending on the misconduct and the frequency of the behaviour.
 Parents can expect clear, concise communication when a student makes choices contrary to the expectations.
-On occasion a Behaviour Communication Form, specifying the incident may be sent home to support a further conversation with the child at home.
 In the event that a student's behaviour is unacceptable or deemed to be a serious infraction, parents will be contacted as outlined in our Code of Conduct.

-Should parents hear from a child that he/she was spoken to by a teacher and/or the principal and the parent was not contacted by the school, they can be assured that the incident was minor and well handled by the child and it was deemed a level 1 concern.
-Should students choose to not change their behaviours, there will be consequences, in which they may need to make restitution and parents will be notified.
+Should parents hear from their child that they were spoken to by a teacher and/or the principal and the parent was not contacted by the school, they can be assured that the incident was minor and well handled by the child and it was deemed a level 1 concern (see ROBERTSON CODE OF CONDUCT PROCESS).
+Should students choose to not change their behaviours, there will be consequences, in which they may be expected to participate in the restorative process.